jfree/jfreesvg/README.md

 Change History
 --------------

+Version 1.9 (?? ?????
+2014)
+- added defsKeyPrefix attribute to allow unique ids for DEFS when generating multiple SVG elements for use in a single HTML page.

 Version 1.8 (11 April 2014)
 - added additional KEY_BEGIN_GROUP options, plus special integration support for Orson Charts;